joostdecock/site/_includes/measurements/seatdepth.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurementTabs.html measurement="seatdepth" %}

 The **Seat depth** measurement is the height your trouser waist rises from the surface you are sitting on.

-To measure your seat depth, sit straight on a flat chair or table, and measure from the chair/table up to your trouser waistline.
+To measure your seat depth, sit straight on a flat chair or table, and measure from hip line down to the chair/table.